yext/search-ui-react/etc/answers-react-components.api.md

     label?: string;
 }

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+//
 // @public
 function CheckboxOption(props: CheckboxOptionProps): JSX.Element | null;

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+//
 // @public
 interface CheckboxOptionProps {
     cssCompositionMethod?: CompositionMethod;
-    customCssClasses?: CheckboxCssClasses;
-    fieldId?: string;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver customCssClasses?: CheckboxCssClasses;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver fieldId?: string;
     label?: string;
     value: string | number | boolean;
 }

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+//
 // @public
 function CollapsibleLabel({ label }: CollapsibleLabelProps): JSX.Element;

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+//
 // @public
 interface CollapsibleLabelProps {
     label?: string;
 }

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+//
 // @public
 function CollapsibleSection(props: CollapsibleSectionProps): JSX.Element;

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+//
 // @public
 type CollapsibleSectionProps = PropsWithChildren<{
     className?: string;